- 1 Polygon, known previously as MATIC, is a protocol that increases the Ethereum Blockchain’s scalability and adds new use cases.

-Polygon, known previously as MATIC, is a protocol that allows to increase the scalability of the Ethereum Blockchain and add new use cases.
+Polygon, known previously as MATIC, is a protocol that increases the Ethereum Blockchain’s scalability and adds new use cases.

 Traffic on Ethereum is a bottleneck, and Polygon offers a secondary road, cheaper than the main one.
 Polygon’s low transaction fees (<$0.01) have increased its popularity exponentially in recent months.
 The number of active addresses on Polygon surpassed the number of active addresses on Ethereum.
 Large consulting firms such as Ernest & Young (EY) have already joined the protocol to offer blockchain solutions to companies.